Vitry-en-Artois Airfield: Allied use

 With the war ended, it was also used as a storage area for surplus allied (mostly American) aircraft after the war by Air Technical Service Command.

-Vitry-En-Artois was returned to French control on 18 December 1945.
+Vitry-en-Artois was returned to French control on 18 December 1945.

 Postwar

 In French control after the war, the airfield sat abandoned for years.
 There was much unexploded ordnance at the site which needed to be removed, as well as the wreckage of German and Allied aircraft.
-All of the buildings at the base were destroyed by the Allied air attacks or demolition, and although some had been repaired by the American combat engineers, most were in ruins.
+All of the buildings at the base were destroyed by the Allied air attacks or demolition, and although some had been repaired, most were in ruins.
 The French Air Force wanted nothing to do with a Nazi airfield on French soil, and as a result, the Air Ministry leased the land, concrete runways, structures and all, out to farmers for agricultural use, sending in unexploded ordnance teams to remove the dangerous munitions.

-Eventually the facility was cleared of all the rubble and ruins of the German airfield.
+Eventually the facility was cleared of much of the rubble and ruins of the German airfield.
 Concrete taxiways, parking ramps and dispersal pads were removed and turned into hardcore aggregate, eventually clearing the land which was leased to farmers for agricultural fields.

-The current airfield was built south of the wartime airfield, along the D950.
-It has no connection to the wartime field.
 Relics of both wartime runways still exist, and single-lane agricultural roads are the remains of some of the former taxiways.
 The runways are still littered with bomb craters, now grown in by soil and grass and other vegetation.

+At some time in more recent years, a small General Aviation airfield was established south of the wartime air base, along the D950.
+It had minimal facilities, and no connection to the wartime field.
+On 8 March 2024 this airfield was closed, allowing development of a wind-turbine farm.

+As of fall 2025, a new runway 18/36 has been created, solely for use by ultralight aircraft.